Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Visoko is 20 miles northwest of Sarajevo.

-Best way to get to Visoko from Sarajevo?
+What is the best way to get to Visoko from Sarajevo?

 The cheapest options are to take the bus or train, but the fastest option is to drive or hop in a taxi.